Did you know that the world’s only Vampire Museum is located in Paris?

 Jacques Sirgent is very passionate about his work and collection and he really knows how to transmit this passion.
 He starts with the origin of vampires (or better, the concept of vampires) and some vampire facts and curiosities.
 I find very funny to learn that despite all the existing vampire films in the market, the film which is more faithful to Bram Stocker’s Dracula is a porn film called “This aint Dracula”, lol.
 If you are a vampire films collector, Sirgent can feed your USB key with lots of interesting or rare films about vampires.
 He can also propose you some vampirology books, written by other authors or you can also buy Jacques Sirgent’s books.

 The conference is very interesting, even if sometimes it is difficult to follow him.
-The concept of vampires and what surrounds them is very fascinating and we all are listening with attention while sipping our drink.
+The concept of vampires and what surrounds them is very fascinating and we all are listening attentively while sipping our drink.
 Where do vampires come from?
 Are they as bad as we think?
-The aim of Sirgent’s talk is not to scary us but to give us a different vision of the vampires living in our imagination.
+The aim of Sirgent’s talk is not to scare us but to give us a different vision of the vampires living in our imagination.
 Who else than vampires will never enter your home unless they are invited by you?
-Indeed, Sirgent’s goal is to contrast the monsters of the imaginary with those, event more monstrous, found in everyday life.
+Indeed, Sirgent’s goal is to contrast the monsters of the imaginary with those, even more monstrous, found in everyday life.

 ETRANGE RENCONTRE AU MUSEE DES VAMPIRES – FINAL THOUGHTS

 I found the event and the museum very interesting.
 Some years before I had done an alternative tour at Père Lachaise with Jacques Sirgent (yes, we were looking for Dracula in Paris!) and I knew that he would not disappoint.
 However, this is a talk difficult to follow if you don’t have a good level of French.
-In this case there is always the possibility to visit the museum out of this event during a half creepy, half funny afternoon and exchange some words with him in English.
-If you are looking for alternative things to see in Paris, the Vampire Museum Paris won’t disappoint you.
+In this case, there is always the possibility to visit the museum out of this event during a half creepy, half funny afternoon and exchange some words with him in English.
+If you are looking for alternative things to see in Paris or activities to explore Paris Like a Local, the Vampire Museum Paris won’t disappoint you.

 VAMPIRE MUSEUM PARIS – INFO & TIPS